 - 1 T. chopped chives

 - 1 T. chopped parsley (optional)

 Bring a pan of salted water to a boil, put in the potatoes, and boil for about 5 minutes.
 Drain.

-- 1/4 cup of Jeff’s Barbecue sauce (purchase recipe)
+- 1/4 cup of Jeff's original barbecue sauce (purchase the recipes)

-- 1/4 cup of beer (or less, depending on how thick you want it to be)
+- 1/4 cup of beer (or less, depending on how thick you want the sauce to be)